 where $P_{K^0K^0}$ and $P_{K^0\bar{K^0}}$ are the expressions of probabilities as given in equations (\ref{eqn-26}) and (\ref{eqn-27}).

-In the context of oscillations of CP eigenstates of $K$-mesons has even more weird results to show.
-The value of $K_3$ for some intervals of $\Delta t$, crosses over the maximum quantum mechanical correlated value of 1.5.
-We can see for some initial small interval of $\Delta t$, it takes the value of $K_3=2$, also much like the non-CP states, as we saw earlier, the behavior of $K_3$ over various successive intervals of $\Delta t$ remains pretty much the same, except it takes different values for $K_3$.
-From the perspective of LGI, the value of K crossing over the mark of temporal Tsirelson bound has something more to hint that the measurement leads to greater wave function collapse than the projective measurements we saw earlier.
-Other experiments have already shown these sort of enhanced violations in LGI, like at $PT$ symmetry breaking point \cite{Karthik:2019wbp, Wang}.
-May be this could be just signifying that the natural systems of mesons are never CP conserved so this could state that they are unphysical phenomena that are just limited to theoretical analysis in the context of LGI.
-A similar result will also follow for $B$-meson oscillation system.
+In the context of oscillations of CP, eigenstates of $K$-mesons have even more weird results to show.
+The value of $K_3$ for some intervals of $\Delta t$ crosses over the maximum quantum mechanical correlated value of 1.5.
+We can see for some initial small interval of $\Delta t$, it takes the value of $K_3=2$, much like the non-CP states; as we saw earlier, the behavior of $K_3$ over various successive intervals of $\Delta t$ remains pretty much the same, except it takes different values for $K_3$.
+From the perspective of LGI, the value of K crossing over the mark of the temporal Tsirelson bound has something more to hint that the measurement leads to a more significant wave function collapse than the projective measurements we saw earlier.
+Other experiments have shown these enhanced violations in LGI, like at $PT$ symmetry breaking point \cite{Karthik:2019wbp,Wang:17}.
+This could be signifying that the natural systems of mesons are never CP conserved, so this could state that they are unphysical phenomena that are limited to theoretical analysis in the context of LGI.
+A similar result will also follow for the $B$-meson oscillation system.